$ KaraMind_AI/ML RESEARCH LAB

 Building Productively with Claude Code: A Developer's Guide

 AI coding assistants are evolving from autocomplete tools into autonomous development agents.
 Claude Code represents one of the most advanced examples of this shift.
-In this guide, we'll explore how to use Claude Code effectively in real world development workflows.
+In this guide, we'll explore what Claude Code is, how to use Claude Code effectively in real world development workflows.

 What Is Claude Code?